nyangweso-rodgers/databases-and-messaging-services/02-database-systems/01-postgresql/03-hosting-postgresql-database/Readme.md

 # Supabase

-- With Supabase, you can fire up docker container and self-host
+- With Supabase, you can fire up docker container and self-host.
+- Supabase offe 3 main products:
+  1. Database
+  2. Storage
+  3. Authentication

 # Resources and Further Reading